Fam-b/theme/README.md

 # Download a theme

-to download a theme just click on the "Themes" folder and find an theme you like. if you found an theme you like just follow the instructions in the Readme file of the theme
+to download a theme just click on the `Themes` folder and find a theme you like. if you found a theme you like just follow the instructions in the Readme file of the theme

+if you have any questions or feedback just dm me in discord. user: Deepmory